nickwallen/incubator-metron/metron-analytics/metron-profiler/README.md

 | profiler.executors                    | The number of executors to spawn per component.
 | profiler.input.topic                  | The name of the Kafka topic from which to consume data.
 | profiler.output.topic                 | The name of the Kafka topic to which profile data is written.
 Only used with profiles that use the [`triage` result field](#result).
 | profiler.period.duration              | The duration of each profile period.
 This value should be defined along with `profiler.period.duration.units`.
+To read a profile using the Profiler Client, this value must match the Profiler Client's `profiler.client.period.duration` property.
 | profiler.period.duration.units        | The units used to specify the `profiler.period.duration`.
+This value should be defined along with `profiler.period.duration`.
+To read a profile using the Profiler Client, this value must match the Profiler Client's `profiler.client.period.duration.units` property.
 | profiler.ttl                          | If a message has not been applied to a Profile in this period of time, the Profile will be forgotten and its resources will be cleaned up.
 This value should be defined along with `profiler.ttl.units`.
 | profiler.ttl.units                    | The units used to specify the `profiler.ttl`.
 | profiler.hbase.salt.divisor           | A salt is prepended to the row key to help prevent hotspotting.
 This constant is used to generate the salt.
 Ideally, this constant should be roughly equal to the number of nodes in the Hbase cluster.